Breastmilk, Lactation, and Infant Loss

 Some parents will save some of their milk in the freezer as a memento of their baby.
 There are also some artists who make breastmilk jewelry from small amounts of breastmilk.

 Infant loss is an overwhelming time for parents.
-On top of the deep grief of losing a child, the hormonal changes of stopping lactation and recovering from birth can be very difficult.
+On top of the deep grief of losing a child, the hormonal changes in stopping lactation and recovering from birth can be very difficult.
 Seeking the emotional support of family, friends, therapists, and other support people is very important.
-For more information, do not hesitate in contacting Tania Archbold, GWHA’s Certified Lactation Consultant.
+For more information, do not hesitate in contacting GWHA by calling the clinic at 519-780-0606 for a list of local Lactation Consultants to connect within the community if further support is desired.

 Authored by Tania Archbold B.Sc, IBCLC